Huan-Rong/spring-boot-druid-demo/README.md

 ### Step 3: config Druid

-By Default, Spring Boot 2.x use and autoconfig Hikari, including connection pool parameters.
+By Default, Spring Boot 2.x use and autoconfig HikariCP, including connection pool parameters.

-But you would config Druid by yourself when using Druid instead of Hikari, or everything like **PoolingCount**,**CreateCount** and **ConnectionCount** would be 0.
+But you would config Druid by yourself when using Druid instead of HikariCP, or everything like **PoolingCount**,**CreateCount** and **ConnectionCount** would be 0.

 Look `resources/application.properties` for details.